-This edited volume contains a selection of papers that are an outgrowth of the Fifth International Conference on Game Theory and Management with a few additional contributed papers.
-These papers present an outlook of the current development of the theory of games and its applications to management and various domains, in particular, finance, environment and economics.
+This edited volume contains a selection of papers that are an outgrowth of the Sixth International Conference on Game Theory and Management with a few additional contributed papers.
+These papers present an outlook of the current development of the theory of games and its applications to management and various domains, in particular, finance, mechanism design, environment and economics.

-The International Conference on Game Theory and Management, a three day conference, was held in St. Petersburg, Russia in June 27-29, 2011.
-It was the initiative of St. Petersburg University carried out by the Graduate School of Management SPbU and the Department of Applied Mathematics Control Processes SPbU in collaboration with The International Society of Dynamic Games (Russian Chapter).
-More than 100 participants from 25 countries had an opportunity to hear state-ofthe-art presentations on a wide range of game-theoretic models, both theory and management applications.
+The International Conference on Game Theory and Management, a three day conference, was held in St. Petersburg, Russia in June 27-29, 2012.
+The conference was organized by Graduate School of Management St. Petersburg University in collaboration with The International Society of Dynamic Games (Russian Chapter) and Faculty of Applied Mathematics and Control Processes SPU.
+More than 100 participants from 27 countries had an opportunity to hear state-of-the-art presentations on a wide range of game-theoretic models, both theory and management applications.

 Plenary lectures covered different areas of games and management applications.
-They had been delivered by Professor Roger B. Myerson, University of Chicago (USA), Nobel Prize Winner in Economics in 2007; Professor Jorgen W. Weibull, Stockholm School in Economics (Sweden); Shmuel Zamir, The Hebrew University (Israel); Vladimir V. Mazalov, Institute of Applied Mathematical Research, Karelian Research Center RAS (Russia).
+They had been delivered by Professor Michele Breton, HEC Montreal (Canada); Professor Josef Hofbauer, University of Vienna (Austria); Professor Ehud Kalai, Northwestern University (USA); Professor Sylvain Sorin, Polytechnic University, Paris (France) and Professor Sergey Aseev, Institute of Mathematics RAS (Russia).

 The importance of strategic behavior in the human and social world is increasingly recognized in theory and practice.
 As a result, game theory has emerged as a fundamental instrument in pure and applied research.
 The discipline of game theory studies decision making in an interactive environment.
 It draws on mathematics, statistics, operations research, engineering, biology, economics, political science and other subjects.
-In canonical form, a game obtains when an individual pursues an objective(s) in a situation in which other individuals concurrently pursue other (possibly conflicting, possibly overlapping) objectives and in the same time the objectives cannot be reached by individual actions of one decision maker.
+In canonical form, a game takes place when an individual pursues an objective(s) in a situation in which other individuals concurrently pursue other (possibly conflicting, possibly overlapping) objectives and in the same time the objectives cannot be reached by individual actions of one decision maker.
 The problem is then to determine each individual's optimal decision, how these decisions interact to produce equilibria, and the properties of such outcomes.
 The foundations of game theory were laid more than sixty years ago by von Neumann and Morgenstern (1944).